kush-agra/Dynamic_Walls-app/README.md

-Allows you to use custom images from any folder placed in any directory Gives you the option to use a dynamic system theme or just use a single light or dark theme all the time
+Allows you to use custom images from any folder placed in any directory Gives you the option to use a dynamic system theme or just use a single light or dark theme all the time Cuts the API calls to just 2 per day

 Limitation : There is no proper way to support multiple spaces yet it seems